undergrad-partner-school

 Tuition and Fees

-Here are some facts that can be useful if you were curious about Front Range Community College estimated tuition costs.
+Here are some facts that can be useful if you were curious about Front Range Community College estimated tuition fees.

 Books and Supplies

-Another important expense to consider is the estimated price of books and supplies for a college or university.
-Most students have to pay about $1,460 for books and supplies during their time at Front Range Community College.
+When you try to estimate the cost of attendance for a college or university, you need to think about the cost of books and supplies you're going to need.
+Most students have to spend about $1,460 for books and supplies during their time at Front Range Community College.

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for many students.
-Check out some recent data to get the info about need-based and non-need-based monetary aid available at Front Range Community College.
+Getting some financial help in forms of grants, loans, scholarships or work-study programs can be crucial for completing your studies.
+Check out some recent data to get the info about need-based and non-need-based aid available at Front Range Community College.

 Need-based

 Need-based college-administered scholarship and grant aid at Front Range Community College is available to international students.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $14,540,207, and state $10,203,782.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $14,540,207, and state $10,203,782.

 Non-Need Based